Picture of Shaam Malik

 1. Online Marketing Strategies for Cleaners

-A robust online presence is vital for securing new clients.
-Create a website that clearly explains your services, showcases customer testimonials, and includes a booking feature.
-You should also ensure your site is SEO-optimized so that it appears in search engine results.
+A strong online presence is essential to scale your cleaning business and attract new clients.
+Develop a website that highlights your services, features customer testimonials, and includes an easy-to-use booking system.
+Additionally, make sure your site is SEO-optimized to increase visibility in search engine results and reach more potential customers.

 2. Utilizing Social Media for Your Cleaning Business